 Learning how to trust again, or starting to trust someone you care about again, is important to you moving on with your life and being happy.
 If you have tried the steps above but have little to no change in your ability to trust, do not be alarmed.
 It can be a slow process, and you shouldn't go it alone if you don't have to.
 When you feel ready to take on this process in order to experience the truly good times, mental health experts are ready and willing to be by your side to help you understand this issue and work on solving it as well.

 "Tamara is such a kind, listening and caring person.
 She helped me a lot to open up about my feeling & problems and it was surprisingly easy to just tell her everything, which was really hard because of my trust issues.
 She really understands and remembers the thing you've told her.
 I consider myself very lucky to be assigned to her, thank you so much for everything Tamara."

 "As someone who struggles with talking to people and emotions, I was extremely hesitant to start counseling let alone do live sessions.
 I was able to open up immediately on my first session with Jessica.
 She was patient and calm with me which gave me the sense of trust I was looking for.
 She has a gentleness in her voice and empathy in her eyes that could put anyone at ease.
 She asks questions in a way that gives her the info she needs but allows you to open up as well.
 I'm so thankful I was matched with her and would highly recommend her!
 Thank you Jessica for being amazing."

 Learning to trust again can be a process that takes time and patience.
-Talking to a professional therapist can help you learn to trust yourself again and rebuild healthy relationships.
-Trusting someone is a major part of the human experience, and you can get there - all you need are the right tools.
-Take the first step today.
+Talking to a professional therapist can help you trust yourself again and rebuild healthy relationships.
+Trusting someone is a major part of the human experience, and you can get there—all you need are the right tools.